ExpressPayments/.github/profile/README.md

 <img src="https://github.com/ExpressPayments-samples/.github/raw/main/images/logo.png" height="100" alt="The ExpressPayments logo">

 This page contains the source code for all of our libraries, SDKs and plug-ins as well as our Open API specifications.
-To find a list of example integrations for those, you can visit **[the ExpressPayments examples GitHub page](https://github.com/ExpressPayments-samples)**.
+To find a list of example integrations for those, you can visit **[the ExpressPayments samples GitHub page](https://github.com/ExpressPayments-samples)**.

 ## 📜 Our documentation pages :